elami7l/bank_chatbot/README.md

-# Damn Vulnerable LLM Agent
+# Bank Chatbot

 ## Introduction
-Welcome to the *Damn Vulnerable LLM Agent*!
-This project is a sample chatbot powered by a Large Language Model (LLM) ReAct agent, implemented with Langchain.
-It's designed to be an educational tool for security researchers, developers, and enthusiasts to understand and experiment with prompt injection attacks in ReAct agents.
+Welcome to *Bank Chatbot*!
+This project is a chatbot for Banca S.p.A. powered by a Large Language Model (LLM) ReAct agent, implemented with Langchain.
+It's designed to allow financial advisors to fetch personal information and financial data of related customers.

-The project specifically focuses on Thought/Action/Observation injection, as described in the WithSecure Labs [publication](https://labs.withsecure.com/publications/llm-agent-prompt-injection) and accompanying [video tutorial](https://www.youtube.com/watch?v=43qfHaKh0Xk).

-This repository is an adaptation of a challenge created by WithSecure for the Capture The Flag (CTF) competition held at BSides London 2023.

 ![DVLM Demo](dvla-demo.gif)

 ## Features
-- Simulates a vulnerable chatbot environment.
+- It's a chatbot environment.
-- Allows for prompt injection experimentation.
-- Provides a ground for learning prompt injection vectors.
+- Connect to sqlite databases containing all the data.
+- Integrates with mistral-nemo LLM through Ollama integration.

 ## Installation